ronak232/Ronak-Profile/README.md

 ---

-## Want to collaborate?
+## Connect with me
-I'm open to freelance, contract, and full-time frontend roles.
+I'm open to full-time frontend roles.
 If you have an interesting frontend or LLM/AI project, let's chat:
 - LinkedIn: https://www.linkedin.com/in/ronak-mathur-232000/
 - Portfolio: https://ronak232.github.io/Portfolio-Website/
 - Email: (add your email here if you'd like it shown)